learn-co-students/dsc-learn-lessons-lab-nyc-ds-060319/README.md

 ```

 ## Summary
 Great work!
 We are well on our way to mastering Jupyter notebooks!
-We practiced reassigning variables, running cells, and checking our outputs.
+We reviewed using the command line and `git clone`, running cells, and checking our outputs.